 I have to admit, though, they are still bad motherf—ers.
 This mantis boxed my cat into a corner:

-Also in projecting human relations onto animals: winners and losers of flatworm sex.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+Also in projecting human relations onto animals: winners and losers of flatworm sex.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.